 To be sure, restaurant design requires an in-depth understanding of how restaurants flow, how employees will interact with the design, and how site architecture could impact the design.
 The most successful restaurant design, blended with irresistible food and impeccable service, breeds repeat guests, spirited employees and greater profitability.

 We rounded up some of our best insights on restaurant design to give restauranteurs a better idea of what’s involved.

 When opening a new restaurant, building first and asking questions later is expensive, and with some guests you only get one chance to get it right.
-From restaurant branding and interior decoration to silverware, façade, signage, ambience, and ventilation, we present 18 restaurant design tips to stand out when launching a new concept.
+From restaurant branding and interior decoration to silverware and dinnerware sets, façade, signage, ambience, and ventilation, we present 18 restaurant design tips to stand out when launching a new concept.

 In this article we provide insight into the considerations and complexities of designing a restaurant as they relate to both independents as well as multi-national chains pursuing renovations and new growth concepts.

 Walking inside a restaurant is like walking into the belly of an advertisement.
 Everything communicates.
 Unlike typical ads which often just engage one, two, or three senses maximum, a restaurant engages all five of the human senses.
 This raises the stakes substantially on customer expectations and performance levels necessary to compete effectively today.
 We rounded up some of the most common restaurant interior design errors.

 Restaurant’s specific needs need to be considered before jumping into the design process.
 Restaurant floor plans and layouts should be influenced by business plans and branding strategy and kitchens, restrooms, and seating have to be optimized for efficiency.